Parents/Guardians Choosing A School

 Special schools

-Special schools support students with severe and complex special educational
+Special schools support students with significant complex special educational needs.

-Each special school have a specific designation.
-This means that a student must have a diagnosed disability in line with the schools specific designation.
-A professional report outlining the students complex needs and recommendation for a special school is required.
+Each special school has a specific designation.
+This means that a student must have a diagnosed disability in line with the school’s specific designation.
+For example, autism, moderate or profound general leading disabilities or deaf/hard of hearing .

-If you require advice to determine what educational supports may best suit your child, your local SENO can help.
+If you need advice to see what educational supports may best suit your child, your local special educational needs organiser (SENO) can help.

 School Information Map